Trying to Find Military Schools or Boot Camps for Troubled Boys in Meridian, Mississippi?

 While you search for military schools or boot camps in Meridian, Mississippi, perhaps you will consider a therapeutic boarding school for boys that offers better results, absent the drill sergeant and harshness of a boot camp or military school.
 In fact, he will really like it here while he gets back on track in life.

 Treasure Coast Boys Academy, located near Vero Beach, Florida, is a residential program and school specifically designed for at-risk boys.
 It is part of Teen Challenge, a highly-endorsed ministry that has been helping teenagers for 60 years.
 Instead of the harsh environment of military schools and boot camps, Treasure Coast Boys Academy shows boys the right way to live through example, lessons, counsel, mentoring and team exercises.
-Also, eliminating distractions and detaching from troublesome situations is what helps to begin the process of break destructive patterns of behavior.
+Also, eliminating distractions and detaching from troublesome situations is what helps to begin the process of breaking destructive patterns of behavior.
 Unlike military schools and boot camps you may find near Meridian, MS, we believe that relationships are what make a long-term difference in a boy, not more anger, yelling and force.

 Families enroll their sons at Treasure Coast Boys Academy from across the nation, including from Meridian, Mississippi, both to let them grow in a new environment and because of the caring and fun environment they find here.
 Enrollment is year-round.